-3. For a detached or attached building type only, for any building type located within the Downtown Mixed Use District, or for any building that is zoned for a maximum of three stories, where a lot slopes downward from any primary street, one story that is additional to the specified maximum number of stories may be built on the lower portion of the lot.
+- 6. When 50% or more of the perimeter wall area of a detached or attached building is located below grade, the building contains a basement.
+The floor of this level must be located entirely below finished grade.
+This provision can be utilized in other building types; however, the entirety of the floor area may only be used for storage, mechanical equipment, parking, laundry or waste collection. - 7.
+For a detached or attached building type only, or for any building type located within the Downtown Mixed Use District, or for any building that is zoned for a maximum of three stories, where a lot slopes downward from any primary street, one story that is additional to the specified maximum number of stories may be built on the lower portion of the lot.
 This provision shall not be applicable for any structure that includes a basement.

-4. Where the property slope increases to the rear, building height is measured from the average post-development grade above sea level of the front and rear wall plane.
+8. Where the property slope increases to the rear, building, or building module, height is measured from the average post-development grade above sea level of the front and rear wall plane of the building or building module.
 However, buildings subject to the standards of Sec.
 2.2.7. shall utilize the same averaging approaches in Sec.
-1.5.7.A.2. above, in order to calculate the average grade between the pre-development average grade and the post-development average grade.
-When the average post-development grade utilizing both the front and rear wall planes is lower than
+1.5.7.A.2.c. above, in order to calculate the average grade between the pre-development average grade and the post-development average grade.
+When the average post-development grade utilizing both the front and rear wall planes is lower than the average pre-development grade, then height shall be measured from the average post-development grade of the front and rear wall planes.